jliszka/jliszka.github.com/_drafts/effective-peer-reviews.md

 3. **Interview.** During the meeting, the reviewer talks about the reviewee, and the manager writes down everything they say, as verbatim as possible.
-The manager guides the discussion by asking clarifying questions or bringing up broad topics (think "How would you characterize Joe's impact on the organization?" not "Joe breaks the build all the time, what do you think about that?"). _Time: 30 minutes_.
+The manager guides the discussion by asking clarifying questions or bringing up broad topics. _Time: 30 minutes_.

 4. **Edit.** After the meeting, the manager turns their notes into written, readable English, of the quality that you would see in a regular written review.
-This consists of two parts: copy editing (fixing typos, supplying connecting words, expanding abbreviations, removing redundancies) and organization (rearranging the sentences and paragraphs into common themes — people do tend to ramble). _Time: 15 minutes_.
+This consists of two parts: copy editing and reorganization (people do tend to ramble). _Time: 15 minutes_.

 5. **Get approval.** The manager shows the finished review to the reviewer for approval.
 The reviewer makes sure that their thoughts are being accurately represented and that they are comfortable with the content of the review, and makes any necessary edits. _Time: 5 minutes_.

 You're done!
 Total elapsed time: one hour.
-Total person-hours: one hour and 30 minutes.

 ### Why this is great